 The University's Office of Civil Rights Compliance is responsible for overseeing compliance with Title IX and other laws that address sexual misconduct and discrimination.
 The Office oversees investigations and disciplinary proceedings in cases of sexual misconduct, as well as the interim accommodations and assistance for those who report such misconduct.
 The simplest and most direct route to submit a formal report to the University is to contact the Office of Civil Rights Compliance at 662-325-5839 or at titleix@msstate.edu.
-Additionally, formal

 Alternatively, to seek assistance directly at MSU-Meridian, you may contact the university's Meridian Title IX Liaison, Kevin Entrekin at 601-484-0244 or kentrekin@meridian.msstate.edu.
 In addition to these officials, many MSU personnel are trained to convey reports of sexual misconduct to the proper authorities on campus.
-These personnel are called "Mandatory Reporters," and their duties are discussed below.
 Whenever possible, however, incidents of sexual misconduct should be reported via one of the avenues listed above to provide the most prompt and direct response.